 Holiday Inn

-Holiday Inn is a 1942 American musical film directed by Mark Sandrich and starring Bing Crosby and Fred Astaire, with Marjorie Reynolds, Virginia Dale, and Walter Abel.
-With music by Irving Berlin, the composer wrote twelve songs specifically for the film, the best known being "White Christmas".
-The film features a complete reuse of the song "Easter Parade", written by Berlin for the 1933 Broadway revue As Thousands Cheer.
+Holiday Inn is a 1942 American musical film starring Bing Crosby and Fred Astaire, with Marjorie Reynolds, Virginia Dale, and Walter Abel.
+It was directed by Mark Sandrich with music by Irving Berlin.
+The composer wrote twelve songs specifically for the film, the best known being "White Christmas".
+The film features a complete reuse of the song "Easter Parade", written by Berlin for the 1933 Broadway revue As Thousands Cheer and used as a highlight of the 1948 film Easter Parade, starring Astaire and Judy Garland.
 The film's choreography was by Danny Dare.

 Plot